ibm-cloud-docs/vpc/vsi_is_connecting_windows_gc.md

 {:important: .important}
 {:table: .aria-labeledby="caption"}

-# Connecting to your Windows instance
+# Connecting to Windows instances
 {: #vsi_is_connecting_windows}

 After you have created your Windows instance, you can connect to it by completing these steps.